- Small Business Grants from the US Government

-The truth is that many foundations NEED to donate money to charity for tax reasons, and these foundations set up trusts or endowments for specific charities or new businesses through grants.
+The truth is that many foundations NEED to donate money to charity for tax reasons.
+These foundations set up trusts or endowments for specific charities or new businesses through grants.

 Writing a Grant Application

-Website Hosting a Must
+Website Hosting for Business

 Before you do anything – before you develop a business model, a revenue model, a purpose of the company, before you establish your brand’s core values and develop a tag line for the company, think long and hard about the best website for your new business enterprise.